quaziashfaq/notes/cloud/aws.md

   - iam users
     root user
   - iam policy
   - iam role: both service and user can assume a role to get particular privilege/permission to perform a task.
+For example, The company will need to create a role that grants access to S3 and associate it with the EC2 instance.
 - aws single sign-on / IAM Identity Centre - Implement cloud  single sign-on
 - Amazon Cognito - Manage identity inside applications.
 - aws directory service